Wisconsin Water Quality at a Glance

 Statewide Compliance and Testing

-• Infrastructure Investment: Over $456 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Wisconsin since 2022 for water infrastructure improvements, including $83 million specifically for lead service line replacement.
+• Infrastructure Investment: Over $456 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Wisconsin since 2022 for water infrastructure improvements, including over $83 million specifically for lead service line replacement.

 Major Water Sources and Challenges